dinanathsj29/css3-fundamentals-tutorial/README.md

 - It is used with a `hash/pound character # sign` followed by the id name
 - Attribute selector based on specific id attributes applied to HTML element/tag
 - An `id` is always `single/unique` within the page so it is chosen to select a single, unique element in a web page
-- #id is very important attribute while dealing with HTML+CSS to make and `target single unique thing` in document
+- #id is a very important attribute while dealing with HTML+CSS to make and `target single unique thing` in document

 > **Note**: `#id` and `.class` attributes/selectors not only allows to style content but primarily exists to give more meaning/semantics to content.